amortensen/dots-architecture/draft-ietf-dots-architecture.md

 The DOTS client may be provided with a list of DOTS servers, each associated with one or more IP addresses.
 These addresses may or may not be of the same address family.
-The DOTS client establishes one or more signaling sessions by connecting to the provided DOTS server addresses.
+The DOTS client establishes one or more signal channels by connecting to the provided DOTS server addresses.

 The primary purpose of the signal channel is for a DOTS client to ask a